-Interpreters have this training and knowledge and act as a translator between the deafblind person and the person they are communicating with.
+Interpreters can act as a translator between you and the person or people you are communicating with.
+Types of interpreters include:

-- British sign language (BSL) - many interpreters can adapt their skills to visual frame signing, hands-on signing and Sign Supported English (SSE)
+- British Sign Language (BSL) interpreters: many interpreters can adapt their skills to visual frame signing, hands-on signing and Sign Supported English (SSE).

-- Speech-to-text reporters and palantypists listen to what is being said and type the words onto a keyboard.
-This can be relayed either to a screen or an electronic braille reader to be read by the deafblind person
+- Speech-to-text reporters and palantypists: who listen to what is being said and type the words on to a keyboard.
+This can then be relayed either to a screen or an electronic braille reader.

-- The National Registers of Communication Professionals working with Deaf and Deafblind People
+You can find an interpreter through The National Registers of Communication Professionals working with Deaf and Deafblind People (NRCPD).

-Similar to interpreters, they often act as an intermediary between the deafblind person and those they are communicating with.
+Like interpreters, they can act as an intermediary between you and the person or people you are communicating with.

 Find out about Sense Intervenors and Communicator Guides